-People depend on doctors to properly diagnose and treat them.
-However, the sad reality is that many doctors are insufficiently trained to recognize the signs of aggressive illnesses that demand urgent treatment.
+People depend on doctors and healthcare providers to properly diagnose and treat them.
+However, the reality is that many doctors are insufficiently trained to recognize the signs of aggressive illnesses that demand urgent treatment.
 Many other doctors are simply exhausted from being forced to work long hospital shifts in the emergency room which leads to medical errors.

 Misdiagnosis – Doctors are trained to recognize the warning signs of life-threatening conditions such as cancer and heart attacks.
 Misdiagnosis of a serious medical condition can cause irreversible harm by delaying potentially life-saving treatment.